loophole/website/blog/2022-01-23-launching-gui-tutorial.md

 <iframe width="650" height="350" src="https://www.youtube-nocookie.com/embed/zN5KI6gBIwQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Your support will keep us motivated to keep building Loophole.
-If you want to request a special feature or wish to share your feedback about Loophole, feel free to fill out the [google form](https://forms.gle/TYXKnZ8USbuox1ub8) or email us at loophole@main.dev.
+If you want to request a special feature or wish to share your feedback about Loophole, feel free to reach out to loophole@main.dev.

-Lastly, Loophole has pledged to never turn into a commerical business!
-To support our development, don't forget to [buy us a coffee or a cookie](https://www.buymeacoffee.com/loophole).
-We are also open for some beers.
-Cheers!